RTEMS/gnu-mirror-gcc/gcc/config/rs6000/altivec.md

 ;; TImode shifts.
-We do a FAIL on shift by constant amounts so that the code ;; generation will use the power9 code in the GPRs.
-For the variable shifts ;; and rotates, we need to get the shift/rotate amount into the bottom part of ;; the vector register.
+We do a FAIL on shift by constant amounts so that the code ;; generation will use the power9 code in the GPRs unless -mquad-arithmetic is ;; used.
+For the variable shifts and rotates, we need to get the shift/rotate ;; amount into the bottom part of the vector register.
 (define_expand "<ti_shift_names>ti3"
   [(parallel [(set (match_operand:TI 0 "gpc_reg_operand")
 		   (ti_shift:TI (match_operand:TI 1 "gpc_reg_operand")